yhoazk/cpp/netcfg/Netcfg.md

 - Shall handle errors in input
 - Shall check for errors in the systemcalls that it may need.
 - Shall handle errors in the actions it perfomrs.
+- The application has to be able to change the interface from static to automatic configuration based on the status of a bit flag.
+This can be implemented as a generic interface to check the state.
+- Use the rapid json library to parse the input.

 ## Tools